Introduction

 Raising concerns at work

-All cmr staff have access to our whistleblowing policy and may voice their concerns through various methods such as to our People and Culture team, our Health and Safety Specialist, or for our temporary workers, through their recruitment specialist.
+All cmr staff have access to our whistleblowing policy and may voice their concerns through various methods such as to our People and Culture team, our Health and Safety Specialist, or for temporary workers, through their recruitment specialist.
 All disclosures are confidential and supported by our whistleblowing policy.
-We regularly send out anonymous surveys to gauge engagement and seek feedback on any concerns they have experienced or observed. cmr has also developed an advisory group consisting of temporary staff to raise any concerns and provide feedback on our recruitment services.
+We regularly send out anonymous surveys to gauge engagement and seek feedback on any concerns they have experienced or observed. cmr’s advisory group is an effective platform to enable our temporary staff to raise any concerns and provide feedback on our recruitment services.

 Training